 The 2000 Land Preservation Bond Program of Broward County assessed, advised and managed the essential acquisition and protection of county lands; and, provided support to municipalities in their efforts to acquire, protect and manage undeveloped lands within their boundaries.
-The program successfully acquired by the end of 2010 more than 1,000 acres of conservation lands, green spaces and open spaces.
+The program successfully acquired more than 1,100 acres of conservation lands, green spaces and open spaces by the end of 2008, at which time available funding had been depleted.

-To have a listing of sites and the ammenities provided through bond funding please visit:
+To have a listing of sites and the amenities provided through bond funding please visit:

 Conservation Lands are South Florida natural lands with vegetative and wildlife communities restorable to a reasonable healthy state.
 Though often fragmented, these remaining natural lands are refuges that provide shelter, food, and corridors to wildlife and facilitate movement amidst surrounding urban development.
 Conservation Lands provide passive recreational areas for residents and visitors alike.